Khalil Thompson, Ph.D.

 khalilt@wustl.edu

-Psychology and Minor in Chemistry from Xavier University of Louisiana in 2015 and his M.A. in Cognitive and Affective Neuroscience from Georgia State University in 2018.
-He expects to complete his Ph.D. in Cognitive and Affective Neuroscience at Georgia State University in May 2022.
-In his graduate research, Khalil used the Prisoner's Dilemma and other game-theoretic paradigms to examine the neural mechanisms underlying sociocognitive and emotional bias in individuals with social anxiety disorder.
-His more recent research explores the impact of maladaptive interpersonal problems on the presentation of social anxiety and whether interpersonal style modulates social behavior more than symptom severity.
-He plans to incorporate his experiences with fMRI, behavioral, and self-report research methods with the fNIRS modality to illuminate the developmental mechanisms that influence the evolution of prosocial behavior and interpersonal dynamics more broadly in early childhood.
+Khalil Thompson is as a Postdoctoral Research Associate in the Laboratory for Child Brain Development.
+He originally hails from Sacramento, California.
+He received his B.S. in Psychology and Minor in Chemistry from Xavier University of Louisiana in 2015 and his Ph.D. in Cognitive and Affective Neuroscience from Georgia State University in 2022.
+In his graduate research, Khalil used the Prisoner's Dilemma and other economic-exchange paradigms to examine the neural mechanisms underlying sociocognitive and emotional bias in individuals expressing the symptoms of social anxiety.
+His dissertation topic explored the influence of maladaptive interpersonal problems on the presentation of social anxiety and whether an individual’s interpersonal profile modulated social behavior over and above symptom severity.
+His current work in the Child Brain Lab incorporates his experiences with fMRI, behavioral, and self-report research methods with the fNIRS modality to illuminate the developmental mechanisms that influence the evolution of temperament, prosocial behavior, and psychopathology in children growing up in conflict-laden home enviroments.